MikhaD/terrific-tables/README.md

-# Terrific Tables
+# Table Inserter
-Replace markdown table syntax with actual tables, similar to Typora.
-Controls and keyboard shortcuts similar to tables in Microsoft Word.
+Add a table insertion dialog and keyboard shortcuts similar to those in Microsoft Word, Google Docs etc.